Tryon Palace offers a ONE DAY PASS with Palace Tour, as well as GARDENS, or GALLERIES & GARDENS PASSES, every day of the week.

 Includes tour of the Kitchen Office (Monday – Friday: Noon – 4:30 p.m., Sat.
 10:30 a.m.– 4:30 p.m., Sunday 12:30 p.m. – 4:30 p.m.)

 Purchase ONE DAY PASS: Adults $20; Youth $10

 This tour involves climbing stairs.
 Please contact our Ticket Desk for options available should stairs be difficult for you.

 GALLERIES & GARDENS PASS

-- Includes admission to more than 16 acres of beautiful colonial revival gardens, including the Palace’s Kellenberger, Latham and Kitchen, and Wilderness gardens, and those of our historic homes.
+Includes admission to more than 21 acres of beautiful colonial revival gardens, including the Palace’s Kellenberger, Latham and Kitchen, and Wilderness gardens, and those of our historic homes.